Executive Summary

 - Timing predictions for institutional collapse thresholds depend on country-specific political dynamics that resist systematic forecasting

-- Limited access to classified intelligence assessments prevents full evaluation of alliance security vulnerabilities created by member state backsliding
+- Limited access to classified intelligence assessments prevents full evaluation of alliance security vulnerabilities created by member-state institutional change

 - Democratic renewal scenarios lack sufficient historical precedent within established security alliances to provide reliable probability estimates